bionic-gpt/bionic-gpt/website/content/blog/enterprise-genai-strategy/index.md

 ## 1. Gathering Use Cases doesn't scale

-## 2. Building the worng type of team
+## 2. Building the wrong type of team

-## 3. You made a buikd decision but the market has moved on
+## 3. You made a build decision but the market has moved on

 ## 4. You confused shadow IT with innovation